CyberT33N/javascript-cheat-sheet/README.md

 3. Make the loop jump to the next iteration when i is 5
 4. break the loop when i is 5
 5. Use array as variable
+6. label
+  - 6.1 Using a labeled continue with for loops
+  - 6.2 Using a labeled break with for loops

 # [While](#_while)
 1. Do loop based on length of array